m-wieteska/NetworkAnalysis/README.md

   html_document: default
 ---

-* The of this project is an analysis of SMEs (Subject Matter Experts) invited to the project to provide specialty expertise with regards to ptoejct scope/ deliverabled.
+* The of this project is an analysis of SMEs (Subject Matter Experts) invited to the project to provide specialty expertise with regards to project scope/ deliverables.
 The approach take here isusing  "social network analysis" concept (see wikipedia link below) with the aim to understand a community by mapping the relationships.
 These relationships connect them as a network, and then trying to draw out key individuals, groups within the network, associations between the individuals, outline connections intensivity etc.
 A network is simply a number of nodes that are connected by links.
 These nodes are people (here SMEs) and the links are any social connection between them; here based on interaction justified by working on the same project/ theme.

 * A general concept: see wikipedia: https://en.wikipedia.org/wiki/Social_network_analysis
    * for key therms explanation see wikipedia https://en.wikipedia.org/wiki/Vertex_(graph_theory)
+   * for a specific concepts see: https://en.wikipedia.org/wiki/HITS_algorithm

 # Starting with RStudio